We all desire to seek God. But to find Him — that is the challenge!

 - a contrite and humble spirit

-Our heart is as an artesian well, as a flowing spring from which everything in our life flows.
-For this reason, we need to keep and guard our heart with all diligence, which is part of our necessary preparation for seeking God.
+Our heart is as an artesian well, as a flowing spring from which everything in our life flows!
+For this reason, we must guard our heart with all diligence, which is a necessary part in preparing to seek God!

 Having a Tender Heart

-“Because your heart was tender, and you have humbled yourself before Yahuwah [the LORD], when you heard what I [Yahuwah] spoke …” (2Kings 22:18,19).
+“Because your heart was tender, and you have humbled yourself before Yahuwah [the LORD], when you heard what I [Yahuwah] spoke … (Therefore) I also have heard you, saith Yahuwah [the LORD]” (2Kings 22:18-19).

 Having a Clean Heart

 When we first repented and received forgiveness by the blood of Yahushua, Father caused us to become born of His Spirit, or Born-Again.
-At that time we were forgiven, and received His initial cleansing of all of our past sins (Romans 3:25).
+At that time we were forgiven, and received His initial cleansing of all of our past sins (Romans 3:24-25).

-In our daily walk however, we all commit sins knowingly or unknowingly.
-We continue to need the daily cleansing of sin, the forgiveness of our sins by Messiah’s blood.
-Thus we must regularly confess [acknowledge] our sins to Father, turning away from our sins, and thanking Him for His cleansing and forgiveness (1John 1:7-9).
+In our daily walk however, we continue to need a daily cleansing of sin, the forgiveness of our sins.
+It is very easy to become bitter or hateful over offenses that we take personally.
+But any sin is a blot that dirties our heart and prevents us from knowing Father’s goodness and mercies toward us.
+Thus we must be quick to confess [acknowledge] our sins to Father, turning away from our sins, forgiving others, and thanking Him for His cleansing and forgiveness of our sins by Messiah’s blood (see 1John 1:7-9).